 For example, one of Bridge’s accrediting bodies is ACCET, so you can go directly to the ACCET website to verify this accreditation.
 Once there, click “Directory” to access the member institution directory, and enter “Bridge” under “Institution Name,” and you’ll find a listing of our campus locations and accredited programs, and you can even see the date we were first accredited, 1998.

 I’ve verified that a TEFL/TESOL course is accredited.
 Is that enough to ensure the quality of the course?

 It’s a great start, but there are other ways you can research the quality of a program.
 It’s also recommended that you contact the TEFL/TESOL provider by phone, chat, or email to get answers to these questions:

-Taking the time to select an accredited program enriches your experience during your teacher training and enhances your future employment prospects.
+Taking the time to select an accredited TEFL certification online enriches your experience during your teacher training and enhances your future employment prospects.
 When selecting TEFL/TESOL training from any source, look for accreditation from a recognized body and then support that accreditation with your own research.
 Bridge staff is happy to provide details on Bridge’s ACCET and Aqueduto accreditation and to answer the questions above (contact an advisor here).
 This willingness is shared by other reputable teacher training schools, so don’t be afraid to ask.